MichaelKim/wobsite/src/pages/blog/2017-07-27-cellular-automaton.md

     .O.
     O.O

-We first need to generate all the column predecessors of `O.O`.
+We first need to generate all the column predecessors of `O / . / O`.
 To do so, let's focus on the first cell: `O`.
 Here are the four predecessors of `O`:

 ```
 ..  ..
 O.  .O
 .O  O.  ..  ..
 ```

 Notice how the two left-hand cells are either `. / .`, `. / O`, or `O / .`.
-They can't be `O / O` since that would make the number of `O`s in the 2x2 grid not equal than 1.
+They can't be `O / O` since then there would be more than one filled cell in the 2x2 grid.
 Instead, if the original cell was `.`, `O / O` would be a valid start.

-Next, we consider `O.`.
+Next, we consider the second cell in the column `.`.
 These predecessors can be generated by adding onto the previous four that we found for `O`:

 ```
 ..  ..
 O.  .O